How Is Asthma Diagnosed?

 If you or your child experience symptoms such as wheezing, frequent cough, shortness of breath or chest tightness, it is important to see a healthcare provider to determine if the symptoms point to asthma.

-To diagnose asthma, a doctor will evaluate these symptoms, ask for a complete health history, conduct a physical exam and look at test results.
+To diagnose asthma, a doctor will evaluate these symptoms, ask for complete health history, conduct a physical exam and look at test results.

 You will be asked for some medical history, which should include family members with asthma, allergies, smoking and exposure to secondhand smoke, and exposure to pollutants in your workplace.